 Further financial pressures grew after the Second World War and another round of industry mergers saw the brewery bought outright by Courage & Barclay in June 1956, along with the public houses then owned.
 Courage & Co Ltd had been established by John Courage in Bermondsey during 1787.
 In 1955, the company had merged with Barclay, Perkins & Co Ltd. to become Courage, Barclay & Co.
 Ltd. Today, it is part of the Marston’s Brewery empire.

-Reffells Bexley Brewery Limited closed the following year and around 70 people were made redundant.
+Reffells Bexley Brewery Limited closed the following year and around 70 workers were made redundant.